julianlam/feps/fep/c0e0/fep-c0e0.md

 }
 ```

+## `emojiReactions` collection

+The list of emoji reactions to an object can be exposed using the `emojiReactions` property.
+Its full IRI is `http://fedibird.com/ns#emojiReactions`.

+The URL specified by this property MUST resolve to a `Collection` object containing `Like` (with `content`) and `EmojiReact` activities.

 ## Implementations

-This document is based on implementations of emoji reactions in Misskey and Pleroma.
+This document is based on implementations of emoji reactions in Misskey, Pleroma and Fedibird.

 ## References